MarkWarneke/markwarneke.github.io/_posts/2020-04-02-Clone-AzureAd-Service-Principal.md

 - deliberate deletion of Azure AD objects by a rogue admin.
 - creation of malicious application associated to the  Azure AD tenant.

-Make sure the secrets for the *Clone Service Principal* are stored secured e.g. [store credential in Azure Key Vault](https://docs.microsoft.com/en-us/azure/data-factory/store-credentials-in-key-vault) and make sure the secrets are rotated frequently.
+Make sure the secrets for the *Clone Service Principal* are handeled correctly.
+A general guidance is to [store credentials in Azure Key Vault](https://docs.microsoft.com/en-us/azure/data-factory/store-credentials-in-key-vault).
+Ensure that these secrets are rotated frequently.

-Monitor the [sign-in activity reports in the Azure Active Directory portal](https://docs.microsoft.com/en-us/azure/active-directory/reports-monitoring/concept-sign-ins) of the **Clone Service Principal** or consider creating alerts similar to [Role security > emergancy accounts](https://docs.microsoft.com/en-us/azure/active-directory/users-groups-roles/directory-emergency-access#monitor-sign-in-and-audit-logs) for unexpected sign-ins.
+Monitor the [sign-in activity reports in the Azure Active Directory portal](https://docs.microsoft.com/en-us/azure/active-directory/reports-monitoring/concept-sign-ins) of the *Clone Service Principal* or consider creating alerts similar to [Role security > emergancy accounts](https://docs.microsoft.com/en-us/azure/active-directory/users-groups-roles/directory-emergency-access#monitor-sign-in-and-audit-logs) for unexpected sign-ins.

-Create [Azure AD Identiy Governance](https://docs.microsoft.com/en-us/azure/active-directory/governance/identity-governance-overview) by making monitoring the created application of the **Clone Service Principal**.
-Make sure applications are active and used, recycle application periodically.
+Create [Azure AD Identiy Governance](https://docs.microsoft.com/en-us/azure/active-directory/governance/identity-governance-overview) for the *Clone Service Principal*.
+Make sure the created applications are active and used, recycle unused application periodically.

 Consider the *Clone Service Principal* as a high privileged account and secure the secrets and access to it accordingly, see [improving security by protecting elevated-privilege accounts at Microsoft](https://www.microsoft.com/en-us/itshowcase/improving-security-by-protecting-elevated-privilege-accounts-at-microsoft) and [securing privileged access for hybrid and cloud deployments in Azure AD](https://docs.microsoft.com/en-us/azure/active-directory/users-groups-roles/directory-admin-roles-secure).